tramarobin/fctSnPM/README.md

 A value of X will make the colorbar going from 0 to X for all plots (easier to compare). @isnumeric.
 * `displaycontour` displays contour map on differences and size effect maps.
 0 to not display (not recommended). @isnumeric.
 * `contourcolor` is the color of the line for the contour plot.
 Default is white.
 RGB or 'color' is accepted.
-* `linestyle` is the linestyle of the contour plot.
-Default is continuous line '-'.
 * `dashedColor` is the color of the non-significant zones of the contour plot (default is black).
 Use RGB triplet [0 0 0].
 * `transparancy` is the transparency of the non-significant zones.
 Default is 50.
 0=transparent, 255=opaque. @isnumeric.
 * `lineWidth` is the linewidth of the contour plot.
 Default is 2.5. @isnumeric.